Ganga Nagar, Meerut

 Ganga Nagar is a neighbourhood in the northeast part of Meerut, Uttar Pradesh.
 This neighbourhood was named after the Ganges river.
 It is surrounded by the Defence colony and Awho colony Meerut cantt to the south, Buxar village to the north, and Abdullahpur to the east.
 Ganga Nagar is approximately 10 km from Meerut City railway station and approximately 5 km from Meerut Cantt railway station.

 Education

 It is home to educational institutes such as IIMT University, The Avenue Public School, International Public school, and Gargi girls school, while also being close to JP Hotel management college, Forte Institute and Translam Academy.

 Economy

-In last few years Ganga nagar is emerged as a youth hub of Meerut as there are so many multinationals cafes, fast food outlets are situated and growing in the area.
+In last few years, Ganga nagar is emerged as a youth hub of Meerut as there are so many multinationals cafes, fast food outlets are situated and growing in the area.
 Branches of banks such as State Bank of India, Punjab National Bank, UCO Bank, ICICI Bank, Syndicate Bank and Axis Bank, along with the UP West Regional Office of Airtel and BSNL.
 Super Market Retail Chains like Vishal Mega mart, Reliance are also here.

+Transport

 Meerut Metro phase 3 is also planned to cover Ganga Nagar with 3 Stations.